-- No reference is made in social media to students, parents/carers or Academy staff and that they do not engage in online discussion on personal matters relating to members of the Academy and/or the Trust community. - Personal opinions are not to be attributed to the Trust, the Academy or the local governing body. - They regularly check security settings on personal social media profiles to minimise risk of loss of personal information. - They have read and are aware of HR22 Social Media (Staff) Policy, in particular the very limited circumstances in which communication or any connection with students on social media accounts is permitted, which is available on the Trust's website. - 17.3 User Actions
+- No reference is made in social media to students, parents/carers or Academy staff and that they do not engage in online discussion on personal matters relating to members of the Academy and/or the Trust community. - Personal opinions are not to be attributed to the Trust, the Academy or the local governing body. - They regularly check security settings on personal social media profiles to minimise risk of loss of personal information. - They have read and are aware of the Trust's Code of Conduct and HR22 Social Media (Staff) Policy, in particular the very limited circumstances in which communication or any connection with students on social media accounts is permitted, which is available on the Trust's website.

+17.3 User Actions